 Candidate Call Back Rate – This measures the number of applicants who contact you back after an outreach call.
 Calculating it is simple: just divide how many return calls you get out of the number of calls you made to candidates.
 If your candidate call back rate is low, it may mean that your recruitment team needs training in persuading candidates over the phone.

 Applicants Per Hire – This determines the number of hires you get from a pool of applicants within a certain span of time.
-If you need to fill over 10 posts and you only have one hire out of 20 applicants, you may not be able to hire enough people on time.
+If you need to fill over 10 posts and you only have one hire out of 20 applicants, you may not be able to hire enough people in a reasonable amount of time.
 As such, you need to target your job advertisements better or revise your employee referral program to ensure you’re not wasting time reviewing resumes from unqualified applicants.

 Application Completion Rate – This is easily measured if your application forms are digitized.
 It determines how many candidates submit complete applications after starting them.
 If your completion rate is low, you may have questions that are way too difficult to answer, or it just takes too long to complete the form you created.
 Remember that your candidates are looking to speed up their own hiring journey as well.
 Don’t be the company that bogs them down.